dirkpetersen/dptests/README.md

 # dptests

-Just a bit of test code here and tere
+Just a bit of test code here and there